raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 ### what string and character can tell us

 The `string` and `character` functions both take strings as arguments, and always return descriptions of finite state machines.
-In proghramming paralance, they are _Decription Constructors_, they are the only functions we've built so far that create descriptions.
+In programming parlance, they are _Description Constructors_, they are the only functions we've built so far that create descriptions.

 We reasoned above that any expression consisting of `catenate`, `alternate`, `zeroOrOne`, and/or `zeroOrMore`, in any combination, when applied to its inputs, will return a description of a finite state machine, provided that all of its inputs are of finite state machines.